HanqingZheng-ms/office-developer-lync-evergreen-docs/docs/desktop/how-to-sign-a-user-in-to-lync.md

 ---
-title: 'How to: Sign a user in to Lync'
+title: Guide to User Sign in Process for Lync 2013 SDK
 TOCTitle: 'How to: Sign a user in to Lync' ms:assetid: 3eda49e1-6826-4bd9-a11d-dd1b62ae7957 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Dn391637(v=office.15)